riot-tools/final-form/readme.md

 ## Manually initialize final form

 There may be cases where you want to manually initialize FF, such as when you depend on an XHR request to load initial values.
-For these scenarios, you can use the `manuallyInitializeFinalForm` flag on your component, and manually trigger `component.initializeFinalForm(component);` inside of a lifecycle hook.
-The mounted riot component must be passed into the initialize function.
+For these scenarios, you can use the `manuallyInitializeFinalForm` flag on your component, and manually trigger `component.initializeFinalForm();` inside of a lifecycle hook.
+Be cautious not to lose the lexical `this` of the `initializeFinalForm()` function.
+If you need to deeply nest or pass a callback that later calls this, you can do so by extracting into self `const self = this;` and binding it `initializeFinalForm.bind(self)`.

 ##### Example: